nashbio/policies/source/sections/08-auditing_policy.md

 4. NashBio utilizes Cavirin to scan all systems for misconfiguration and uses Security Command Center to monitor for malicious or unauthorized access.
 5. NashBio shall identify "trigger events"(§8.10) or criteria that raise awareness of questionable conditions of viewing of confidential information.
 The "events" may be applied to the entire NashBio Platform or may be specific to a Customer, partner, business associate, or application (See Listing of Potential Trigger Events below).
    * Trigger events will trigger event logs(§8.10).
-6. Logs are reviewed quarterly by the Security Officer.
+6. Logs are reviewed annualy by the Security Officer.
 7. NashBio's Security Officer and Privacy Officer are authorized to select and use auditing tools that are designed to detect network vulnerabilities and intrusions.
 Such tools are explicitly prohibited by others, including Customers and Partners, without the explicit authorization of the Security Officer.
 These tools may include, but are not limited to:
     * Scanning tools and devices;
     * Password cracking utilities;